Updated on July 3rd, 2020

 You seem to have turned into a grumpy old woman or man.
 You feel frustrated, and unhappy – about a situation, a person or your life overall.
 And perhaps you’re complaining a lot.

 If it’s not temporary and it’s not shifting, then it’s time for you to initiate a positive change.
 Because staying in unhappy circumstances will sap your energy and joie de vivre.
 It will grind down your confidence, motivation and belief that you can make changes for the better in your life.
 If not now, then when?

-Moving forward questions: What am I putting up with?
+Moving forward questions: What am I dissatisfied with?
+What am I putting up with?
 What am I tolerating?
 Which single thing can I change to make it better?

 8 You rely on soothers to get you through your days

 You know: That chocolate fix.
 That daily glass or three of wine.
 Coffee.
 Cigarettes.
-Or whatever you use to relax, lift or soothe yourself when you don’t like your life very much.
+Or whatever else you use to relax, lift or soothe yourself when you don’t like your life very much.
 Don’t get me wrong: I’m far from being anti-chocolate.
 Anti-alcohol.
 Or anti-enjoyment altogether.
 Taken in moderation, all of the above add to our enjoyment of life.

 But notice when you’re using them because you cannot stand your life anymore, to get you through what has become a sequence of joyless, frustrating or stressful days.

 We’ve all done that, at one time or the other in our life.
 But unfortunately, it won’t resolve anything for us, and instead keep us chained to a just-about-bearable life.
 Whereas tackling whatever our situation is, and making changes for the better will help us live a life we can not just bear, but love to live!

 Moving forward questions: What am I using my soothers for?
 What are they helping me bear?
 What do I need to change in my life to feel that I live with more ease and joy?

 9 You’re always looking for the next escape